JHNordic logo

 Access:

-From Jackson, take WY Hwy 22 west over Teton Pass, to the Coal Creek Trailhead parking area, 2 miles west of the Pass summit, on the right (north) side of the Hwy.
-From Victor, drive east toward Teton Pass on ID Hwy 31, past the WY state border.
-As the road begins to rise, Coal Creek is on the left.
+From Jackson, head west on WY Hwy 22 over Teton Pass to reach the Coal Creek Trailhead parking area.
+It's located 2 miles west of the Pass summit on the right (north) side of the highway.
+If coming from Victor, drive east toward Teton Pass on ID Hwy 31, continuing past the Wyoming state border.
+As the road starts to ascend, Coal Creek will be on the left.

 Description:

-Coal Creek offers a moderately challenging creek drainage to ski up and back, at the base of Taylor Mountain and Mt Glory, on the west side of the Tetons.
-This trail is a well-known summer hike and in winter, is a popular ski up/ski down for back-country downhill (AT) skiers coming off Mt Glory or heading out to Taylor Mountain.
-Caution should be observed for faster downhill skiers, as well as in the upper stretches, exposure to avalanches from the slopes above.
+Coal Creek offers a moderately challenging ski route in a picturesque creek drainage area, nestled at the base of Taylor Mountain and Mt Glory on the west side of the Tetons.
+During the summer, this trail is well-known for hiking, and in the winter, it becomes a popular destination for backcountry downhill (AT) skiers either descending from Mt Glory or venturing towards Taylor Mountain.
+Skiers should exercise caution, especially for faster downhill skiers, and remain aware of potential avalanche exposure in the upper sections of the trail.

-Return via the same route, taking care on the downhill not to gather too much speed.
-Some skiers choose to use skins (full length or “kicker” skins) to slow their downhill speed.
-The trail is skied as an "out-and-back" on skinny skis.
+Return: For the return journey, retrace your path along the same route, heading back to the Coal Creek Trailhead.
+While skiing downhill, exercise caution to avoid accumulating too much speed.
+Some skiers opt to use skins, either full-length or "kicker" skins, to help control their downhill speed.
+The trail is typically completed as an "out-and-back" on skinny skis.

 Elevation gain: 602m